 Assemble a Donation Drive Team up with friends, family, or colleagues to collect essential items - household goods, kitchenware, school supplies, job readiness kits, or gift cards - for newly-arrived families.
 Click here for current donation needs and guidelines, or Seattle [at] Rescue.org (email us) with questions.

 Volunteer Volunteers and interns are integral to the IRC's work in Seattle.
 Visit our volunteer page to learn about the different ways to get involved.
 VolunteerSEA [at] Rescue.org (subject: On-Call%20Volunteer%20list) (Email us) to join our "on-call" volunteer team or attend a Volunteer Orientation to join as a long-term volunteer or intern.

-Employ Newcomers The IRC’s economic empowerment program helps newcomers prepare for Seattle’s job market and work toward their career goals in the U.S. Seattle [at] Rescue.org (subject: employment%20opportunities%20for%20refugees) (Contact the IRC) if interested in offering employment opportunities to newly-arrived refugees.
-Read more about the business community’s support of resettled refugees at Partnerships for Refugees.
+Employ Newcomers The IRC’s economic empowerment program helps newcomers prepare for Seattle’s job market and work toward their career goals in the U.S. Seattle [at] Rescue.org (subject: employment%20opportunities%20for%20refugees) (Contact the IRC) if interested in offering employment or professional development opportunities to newcomers.

 To learn more about any of these opportunities, Seattle [at] Rescue.org (email us) or call 206-623-2105